reveal-co/hiring/frontend/README.md

 We will NOT evaluate your solution based on how the UI looks.

-Please think about how you test at least one aspect of the code.
+Please think about how you test at least one aspect of the code - and we are thinking about something more complex that just testing the display.
+Make sure to test a user action, that will change the application state for instance.

 ### API Documentation